 “More than half of all industrial emissions of carbon dioxide since the dawn of the Industrial Revolution will have been released since 1988” – Dr. Peter C. Frumhoff, Director of science and policy at the Union of Concerned Scientists

-To stabilise temperatures net-emissions need to reach zero!
-The longer we delay the harder it becomes.
-Unfortunately, because of years of delay and inaction we have reached a crisis where we will only to meet our targets if we to take urgent emergency action!
+To stabilise temperatures emissions need to reach net-zero.
+Indeed the climate will keep slowly warming for around 10 years after CO2 emissions stop due to thermal inertia!
+The longer we delay the harder it becomes to stabilise temperatures at a safe level.
+Unfortunately, because of years of delay and inaction we have reached a crisis where we will only meet our targets if we to take urgent emergency action!

-As the global temperatures rises we see an increase in extreme weather events such as heatwaves and droughts.
-For example, scientists from the UK Met Office who examined the extreme heat wave which struck Europe in the summer of 2003 (which is now known to have killed 70,00 people) concluded that “it is very likely…that human influence has at least doubled the risk of a heatwave exceeding this threshold magnitude.”
-If we carry on burning fossil fuels, such an extreme heatwave will become an average summer for Europe by 2040 and almost all summers will be hotter than that by 2060!
-As shown in this graph….
+As global temperatures rise we see an increase in extreme weather events such as heatwaves.
+For example, scientists from the UK Met Office who examined the extreme heat wave which struck Europe in the summer of 2003 (which is now thought to have killed 70,000 people) concluded that “it is very likely…that human influence has at least doubled the risk of a heatwave exceeding this threshold magnitude.”
+More recently, it has been estimated that the record breaking European summer of 2019, which killed almost 1500 people in France, has been made at least five times more likely due to human induced climate change.
+If we carry on burning fossil fuels, such extreme heatwaves will become an average summer for Europe by 2040 and almost all summers will be hotter than that by 2060!
+As shown in this graph:

 A 2018 study shows how deadly heat waves may limit habitability of one of the world’s most populous regions in the world.
-Concluding that continued burning of fossil fuels would lead to lead to heat extremes that exceeded “the threshold defining what Chinese farmers may tolerate while working outdoors.”
+Concluding that continued burning of fossil fuels would lead to heat extremes that exceed “the threshold defining what Chinese farmers may tolerate while working outdoors.”